RedisLabs/redislabs-docs/content/rs/security/access-control/manage-users.md

 ### Enable password expiration

-To enforce an expiration of a user's password after a specified number of days, run the following command:
+To enforce an expiration of a user's password after a specified number of days, use the following REST API request:

 ```sh
 curl -k -X PUT -v -H "cache-control: no-cache"